trueberryless-org/starlight-latest-version/docs/README.md

-# `starlight-plugin-show-latest-version`
+# `starlight-latest-version`

-Show the latest released version of your package in your documentation.
+Show the latest released version of your package in your Starlight documentation.

 ## Documentation